anraman/quantum/README.md

 ## Contents

-- QFT
 - GroverDatabaseSearch
-    - Simplified demo code for Grover's search algorithm based on [this](https://github.com/Microsoft/Quantum/tree/master/Samples/DatabaseSearch) official Microsoft Quantum sample
+    - Simplified demo code for Grover's search algorithm based on [this](https://github.com/Microsoft/Quantum/tree/master/Samples/DatabaseSearch) official Microsoft Quantum sample - see readme in folder for more detail